-Balance all of these factors to arrive at a list of the ten people you will reach out to directly to initiate a conversation.
+Balance all of these factors to arrive at a list of the ten people you will reach out to initiate a conversation directly.

 Your Top 10 ‘Hit List’ will continually evolve as certain companies fall out due to the lack of follow-up while new companies come into the picture as your network expands.